 GPS, or Global Positioning System, is a satellite-based navigation system that allows us to determine our precise location on Earth.
 It is used in a wide variety of applications, including navigation, mapping, and tracking.
 But how exactly does it work?

 The GPS system is made up of three main components: satellites, ground control stations, and GPS receivers.
-The satellites, which are operated by the U.S. government, orbit the Earth at an altitude of around 20,200 km.
+The satellites, which are operated by the U.S. government, orbit the Earth at an altitude of around 12,550 miles.
 There are currently 31 operational GPS satellites in orbit, with a minimum of 24 required for global coverage.

-The ground control stations, located around the world, are responsible for monitoring and controlling the satellites.
+Ground control stations around the world are responsible for monitoring and controlling the satellites.
 They ensure that the satellites are in the correct orbit and transmitting the correct signals.

 The GPS receiver is the device that you use to determine your location.
 It can be found in a wide variety of devices, including smartphones, cars, and even boats and planes.
-The receiver receives signals from the satellites and uses the information to calculate its distance from each satellite.
+The receiver uses the satellites' signals to calculate its distance from each satellite.
 By measuring the distance from multiple satellites, the receiver can triangulate its position and determine its precise location.

 In order for the GPS receiver to determine its position, it needs to be able to receive signals from at least four satellites.
 The receiver compares the time a signal was transmitted by a satellite with the time it was received.
 By knowing the speed of light and the time difference, the receiver can calculate the distance to the satellite.